d20fantasy/d20fantasy.github.io/_posts/portfolio/2019-06-05-custom-notifications-for-non-admins.md

 tags: [ServiceNow,Enhancement]
 ---

-I was able to make it so that users with catalog access are now able to update notifications on the fly without having full access to the notifications table<!--endexcerpt-->:
+With an idea from our analyst, Robert Weibezahl, I was able to make it so that users with catalog access are now able to update notifications on the fly without having full access to the notifications table<!--endexcerpt-->:

 ![Resulting notification with substituted variables](/assets/img/portfolio/Custom Notifications - Form.png)